MESAHub/mesa-contrib/hooks/README.md

 It is helpful to include example directories showing how your contribution is used.
 Depending on which parts of MESA your contribution touches you may want to include examples for the star, rsp, and/or astero modules.

-Typically an example directory contains whatever inlists are needed as well as a `src` directory containing the sample `run_star_extras.f`.
+Typically an example directory contains whatever inlists are needed as well as a `src` directory containing the sample `run_star_extras.f90`.
-In your `run_star_extras.f`, around the `contains` statement you'll need
+In your `run_star_extras.f90`, around the `contains` statement you'll need

 ````Fortran
       include 'contribution_directory/any_data_to_include.inc'